-In 2018 Jah Mex collaborated with veteran session player/pro skateboarder, Chuck Treece to produce a debut album called The Magician for 17 year old jazz artist, Lucian Lianti.
-In the same year, Jah Mex produced an album called 38, co-written with long time friend Eric Riegler for their project, The Coves.
+In 2018 Jah Mex collaborated with veteran session player/pro skateboarder, Chuck Treece to produce Jah Mex's most recent single, "Changes".
+Shortly after, Treece and Mex produced debut EP, 'The Magician', for 17 year old jazz keyboardist, Lucian Lianti.
+In the same year, Jah Mex produced an album called 38, co-written with veteran reggae musician from Orange County, CA, Eric Riegler, for their recording project called The Coves.

 Aside from his own act, Jah Mex is a founding member of Los Angeles based reggae group, Lesterfari & Kings Music.
 In 2017 he also joined an emerging reggae band from North County San Diego called New Leaf, as a keyboardist.